 A bit too much cold can wreck your grip, fatigue in burnt-out arms means that an obstacle you can usually boss is just that little bit tougher, so be prepared for the worst.
 When you try and retry and obstacle, you can spend long periods standing still.
 Add in wind chill factor and you’re asking for trouble.
 Check out our top tips for wet weather kit here, and the top items every racer should have in their kit.

-Rest & Prioritise
+Rest & Prioritize

 Whether it’s one or five races you’re attempting over the weekend, you need to rest, especially if you’re traveling from abroad.
 Jet lag is no joke.
 Even if you’re more local, we all have day to day lives and the OCRWC is a beautiful interlude in those, but we need to be prepared and switch our minds into competition mode.
-Yes, you are there to have fun but don’t party hard all weekend, if you want to keep your band.
+Yes, you are there to have fun but don’t party hard all weekend if you want to keep your band.

-Whether it’s a good meal and an early night, or a good long soak in the bath, make sure you take full advantage of the downtime between events.
+Whether it’s a good meal and an early night, or a long soak in the bath, make sure you take full advantage of the downtime between events.

 If you are doing more than one event, know which one you most want to succeed in.
 There’s no point in tearing up your hands in the 3K if the 15k is where you want to triumph.
 Leave enough in the tank for your A-race, and don’t burn yourself out before you get there.

 We’re not talking about winning here, we’re talking about keeping your band.
 When you approach an obstacle, do so with calm.
 Take a breath.
 You don’t need to be jumping onto that obstacle.
 You do get more than one chance, unlike at some events, but you don’t need to be taking those chances.
 The more times you attempt an obstacle, the more likely you are to fail, and the more fatigued you will become.